Guide to Recovery & Post-Operative Care After Laser Eye Surgery

 For the lucky or not so lucky ones who have a plane to catch, there’s no need to cancel or reschedule your flight.
-Following your first day aftercare appointment, pretty much all patients are signed off as suitable to fly.
-The only thing to keep in mind is, as your eyes will still be sensitive and the cabin is very dry, to have the lubricated eye drops provided on hand to keep your eyes moist and comfortable.
+Following your first-day aftercare appointment, pretty much all patients are signed off as suitable to fly.
+The only thing to keep in mind is, as your eyes will still be sensitive and the cabin is very dry, to have the lubricating eye drops provided on hand to keep your eyes moist and comfortable.

 Looking Glamorous: Wearing Makeup after Laser Eye Surgery

 Not being able to wear makeup is a big worry for many of our patients.
 And when they hear that there is a strict period of time in which you cannot wear any after your treatment, some write it off there and then.

 But not so fast.
 Although for about a week it is important not to wear makeup, this does not exclude typical make up like lipstick, blusher, concealer, and foundation.
 Such general makeup is only to be avoided for the first 24 hours after your treatment, and can typically be worn after your first-day aftercare appointment.

 The makeup that is restricted for seven days is only makeup that surrounds or comes near to the eye, such as eye shadow, eyeliner, and mascara.

 The Laser Eye Surgery Recovery Timeline & Aftercare Guidance

 Recovery from Laser Eye Surgery is generally incredibly quick and trouble-free — most people return to their regular routine the next day.

 But to promote healthy recovery and ensure your vision stabilises as well as it should, it’s standard procedure to visit the clinic for a series of aftercare appointments over the first 12 months following your treatment.